Battle of West Saigon: Battle

 By the morning of 8 May, all of the intelligence available to Weyand and Khang indicated that the VC’s western thrust against Saigon had failed.
-Although soldiers from the Cuu Long II Regiment and the 9th Division were still fighting in the sector west of Phú Thọ and Phu Lam, they were no longer trying to reach the city; most were hunkered down in defensive positions and some were beginning to retreat.
+Although soldiers from the Cuu Long II Regiment and the 9th Division were still fighting in the sector west of Phú Thọ and Phú Lâm, they were no longer trying to reach the city; most were hunkered down in defensive positions and some were beginning to retreat.
 The most visible sign of progress came late that afternoon when the 30th Ranger Battalion and the 3/4th Cavalry, regained the hamlet of Ap Thanh Hoa, killing a rearguard force of some 50 VC that had stayed behind to cover the withdrawal of the Cuu Long II Regiment’s headquarters.
 As for the 9th Division battalions farther to the south in the hamlet of Bình Trị Đông, those units remained pinned in place by the 4/12th Infantry and the 3/7th Infantry.
 Subjected to incessant bombing and shelling for the last several days, some of the 9th Division battalions were no longer combat effective.
 The 4th Battalion, 272nd Regiment, for example, now had 43 men fit for duty out of an original complement of some 500 soldiers.
 When his subordinates reported their predicament, 9th Division commander General Thai gave them permission to withdraw from the Bình Trị Đông pocket.
 To assist the breakout, COSVN organized several diversionary attacks.
 In the first, the Sub-Region 1 command north of Saigon directed the PAVN 101st Regiment to assault Tan Son Nhut in the early morning hours of 9 May.
-After finding its way blocked by the ARVN 5th Airborne Battalion four kilometers north of Tan Son Nhut and just west of the Quang Trung Infantry Center (10.842°N 106.644°E), the 101st Regiment attacked.
+After finding its way blocked by the ARVN 5th Airborne Battalion 4km north of Tan Son Nhut and just west of the Quang Trung Infantry Center (10.842°N 106.644°E), the 101st Regiment attacked.
 The PAVN began their assault with a concentrated barrage of RPGs that knocked the defenders back on their heels.
 PAVN soldiers got within fifty meters of the ARVN command post before the paratroopers steadied their line.
 The tide of battle soon turned in favor of the South Vietnamese when reinforcements from the ARVN 1st and 7th Airborne Battalions arrived led by the commander of the Airborne Division, Maj.
 Gen. Dư Quốc Đống.
 He organized a defensive line that stymied all efforts by the 101st Regiment to penetrate or outflank the position.
 The fighting continued all day and into the night.
 When it ended on the morning of 10 May, a few dozen survivors from the 101st Regiment retreated north, leaving behind nearly 300 of their dead or badly wounded, while the ARVN had lost 17 dead and 52 wounded.